-Compost is one of the best friends a gardener can have.
-Just about all vegetation (tress, fruits, vegetables, shrubs, etc) thrive on compost or mulch.
+Compost is the King of soil amendments.
+Compost is one of the best friends a home gardener can have.
+Just about all vegetation (trees, fruits, vegetables, shrubs, etc) thrive on rich compost.
 Pumpkins are no exception.
-Most gardeners have a compost pile where we throw anything and everything from the plant world.
+Most gardeners have a compost pile, where we throw anything and everything from the plant world.
 Most of us are not picky at what we throw in there and most vegetation are perfectly fine to include in our compost pile.

 It is difficult to make a long term mistake with the compost pile.
 If you do not turn it and keep it moist, it will still decompose.
 It will just take a little longer and may smell a lot more along the way.
 A common error is to pile the grass clippings too thickly.
 This results is a strong odor, but does not affect the eventual decomposition.

 Most people do not put table scraps composed of animal matter into the compost pile.
 This is because they attract other animals and pests.

 Make sure the things you put in the compost pile are clean and free of bacterias.
 If you had bacterial wilt or other disease problems with your crop, do not throw it on the compost heap.
 If the pile is not hot enough, the disease will winter in your compost pile and re-infest the next year’s crop.

 Manure is decomposed animal excrement.
 It is usually mixed with straw that is laid down in the animal’s stall, cage, or pen.
 Everyone agrees that well composted manure, is the absolute best thing to add to your soil.
 It’s not just for pumpkins.
 It’s great for all kinds of plants.

 What kind of manure is best?
 Most people will obtain whatever manure is available.
 The most common forms are cow and horse manures.
 There are others, such as chicken, bat, and even pig.
 Question: Is anyone out on there using Bat Guano?
 A work associate of mine swears by bat guano for her gardening needs.
 (Unfortunately, she is not a pumpkin grower)